sarmadalij/EcommerceAppProject/README.md

 Users can see his/her placed orders in the app.

+### 6. Upload Products

+Users can upload products to the android app by clicking on the become a seller button.

 ## Requirements

 To run the E-Commerce Android APK in your Android device, ensure you meet the following requirements: